goaileen/power-outages-analysis/_site/README.md

 | `'NERC.REGION'`              | North American Electric Reliability Corporation (NERC) regions involved in the outage event |

 # Data Cleaning and Exploratory Data Analysis
+#### Cleaning
+This step begins with cleaning the data appropriately.

+#### Imputation
+We impute missing values.

+#### Univariate Analysis
+Next, we perform univariate analysis by looking at the distributions of relevant columns separately.

+#### Bivariate Analysis
+After this, we perform bivariate analysis.
+We look at the statistics of pairs of columns to identify possible associations.

+#### Aggregating
+We choose columns to group and pivot by in this step to examine aggregate statistics.

 # Framing a Prediction Problem
+#### Problem Identification
+Identify a prediction problem.

 # Baseline Model
+#### Baseline Model
+Train a “baseline model” for your prediction task that uses at least two features.

 # Final Model
+#### Final Model
+Created a “final” model that improves upon the “baseline” model